Madison Reed just raised another $25 million to open hair color bars across the U.S.

 AE: We have a lot of folks that are interested in the company.
 This is an interesting story, and all these [products you see being developed] like hair color are real businesses.
 People need to get their hair colored.

 The company is named after my daughter, so you can imagine that this is personal.
-I’m dedicated to [this company] and we do our job well, both [going public] and other options are available to us.
+I’m dedicated to [this company] and if we do our job well, both [going public] and other options are available to us.

 As a former VC, I can attest that anyone who tells you what’s going to happen doesn’t know what they are talking about.

 0